lelsheri/system-v10/erpnext/docs/user/manual/en/asset/asset-maintenance.md

 # Asset Maintenance Management
-ERPNext provides features to track the details of individual maintenance/calibration tasks for an asset by date, the person responsible for the maintenance and future maintenance due date.
+Revalue ERP provides features to track the details of individual maintenance/calibration tasks for an asset by date, the person responsible for the maintenance and future maintenance due date.

-To perform Asset Maintenance in ERPNext,
+To perform Asset Maintenance in Revalue ERP,

   1. Enable Asset Maintenance.
   2. Create Asset Maintenance Team.